galaxyproject/pulsar/README.rst

 Message Queue (Experimental)
 ----------------------------

-Galaxy and the LWR can be configured to communicate via a message queue instead of an LWR web server.
-In this mode, the LWR will download files from and upload files to Galaxy instead of the inverse - this may be very advantageous if the LWR needs to be deployed behind a firewall or if the Galaxy server is already setup (via proxy web server) for large file transfers.
+Galaxy and the Pulsar can be configured to communicate via a message queue instead of an Pulsar web server.
+In this mode, the Pulsar will download files from and upload files to Galaxy instead of the inverse - this may be very advantageous if the Pulsar needs to be deployed behind a firewall or if the Galaxy server is already setup (via proxy web server) for large file transfers.

-To bind the LWR server to a message queue, one needs to first ensure the ``kombu`` Python dependency is installed (``pip install kombu``).
+To bind the PUlsar server to a message queue, one needs to first ensure the ``kombu`` Python dependency is installed (``pip install kombu``).
 Once this available, simply set the ``message_queue_url`` property in ``server.ini`` to the correct URL of your configured `AMQP <http://en.wikipedia.org/wiki/AMQP>`_